Blazing the Way: Trail Markings a Thru-Hiker Should Know

 What is Yellow Blazing?

-This is frowned upon by many in the thru-hiking community as purists are always wanting to make sure they walk all the steps between the blazes on their thru-hike attempt.
+This is frowned upon by many in the thru-hiking community as purists always want to make sure they walk all the steps between the blazes on their thru-hike attempt.

-Others will justify it to stay “with friends” because they are falling behind and don’t want to lose the tramily, sometimes it happens with injury but it is to be avoided for a complete thru-hike.
+Others will justify it by staying “with friends” because they are falling behind and don’t want to lose the tramily, sometimes it happens with injury, but it is to be avoided for a complete thru-hike.

 What is Pink Blazing?